hardcamls/zprize/ntt-build-instructions.md

 ## Known Limitations

-These are no fundamental limitations!
-These are nice features that we would want for an actual product, but we've not had time to implement.
+These are not fundamental limitations!
+These are nice features that we would want for an actual product, but we've not had time to implement for the competition.

 - We don't have a single design that can perform NTT for all sizes.
 We have a different firmware.